kendall-beaver/misinformation-study/analysis/data/README.md

 Experiments involving new drugs or technologies are routinely carried out on the public without their knowledge or consent."

-1. First Seven Items _2 - *"The power held by heads of state is second to that of small unknown groups who really control world politics."*
+1. First Seven Items _2 - "The power held by heads of state is second to that of small unknown groups who really control world politics."
 1. First Seven Items _3 - *"Secret organizations communicate with extraterrestrials, but keep this fact from the public."*
 1. First Seven Items _4 - *"The spread of most viruses and/or diseases is the result of the deliberate, concealed efforts of some organization."*
-1. First Seven Items _5 - *"
+1. First Seven Items _5 - "Large groups of scientists manipulate, fabricate, or suppress evidence in order to deceive the public."
 1. First Seven Items _6
 1. First Seven Items _7
 1. Last Eight Items _1